Blocking ads removes funding from us!

 On August 1.8.2019st, 10, Intel will surprise us with the new Intel Ice Lake generation, which promises us the XNUMXnm standard.
 Ultrabook users in particular should be happy about this, as they also draw far fewer watts from the battery.
 All information.

-For all notebook and ultrabook users, the new generation offers a few extra hours because the new Proprocessors only draw 9 to 28W.
-Now in detail: Intel shares the Processors in two stages, namely in the U- and Y-Series.
-The U-Series consume 15-28 watts, the Y-Series 9-12 watts.
-Thus, the Y series is the more energy efficient series of the two and will be found in Ultrabooks.
+For all notebook and ultrabook users, the new generation offers a few extra hours, as the new processors only use 9 to 28W.
+Now in detail: Intel divides the processors into two levels, namely the U and Y series.
+The U series consumes 15 - 28 watts, the Y series 9 - 12 watts.
+This makes the Y series the more energy efficient of the two and will be found in ultrabooks.

 Integrated GPU